MarvelMoe/marvelmoe.github.io/README.md

-# marvelmoe.github.io
+# Marvelmoe.github.io
 Link to site - https://marvelmoe.github.io

-This will be a new angular homepage site.
-The goal is to use nothing but pure css, javascript and 0 frameworks.
+This will be a new a̶n̶g̶u̶l̶a̶r̶ React homepage site.
+The goal is to use nothing but css & javascript.